 Wander through the cute laneways of Galle

 One of our favourite things to do in Galle was getting lost amongst the historic laneways and beautiful Dutch colonial-style buildings in the centre of Galle.
-You will almost feel as if you’ve been transported back to the cobblestones of Europe!
+It almost feels as if you’re in Europe because of the cobblestone streets.
 During the horrible 2004 tsunami Sri Lanka was also hit.
 But thankfully, due to the high ramparts of the Fort wall, much of the area of Galle survived.
 This means there are still plenty of beautiful remnants to spot from the ancient Portuguese and Dutch colonial times.
 Just like the Galle Fort Hotel which was originally constructed in the 17th century.
 You can also book a cycling tour to explore Galle and its surroundings.
 The tour passes lagoons, paddy fields, the Galle town outskirts and the fruit, vegetable and fish markets.
 You guide will explain everything about what you will see.

 Get ready to be transported back into time when you visit Galle!

 Eat at one of the tasty cafes or restaurants

 There are many great cafes and restaurants in Galle and we’d read that Poonies Kitchen was one of the coolest cafes in town.
 Serving incredible and fresh organic produced and photogenic salad bowls.
 But also Thai Prawn Soups, and many other different dishes.
 They also have fresh juices available at around 500 rupee.
 The food is really good and the garden of the restaurant is a great spot to relax after exploring Galle.
 Situated on Pedlar Street, it is the perfect location to take a break after all the exploring and or shopping!